Getting to the Heart of a Healthy Diet: Empty-Calorie Foods

-- Instead of the sugary cereal you have been eating since you were a kid, make a bowl of oatmeal and top it with some brown sugar, honey, or maple syrup.
+- Instead of the sugary cereal you have been eating since you were a kid, make a bowl of oatmeal and top it with some brown sugar, honey, or real maple syrup.

 - Snack on a bowl of applesauce; if it's not sweet enough, add raisins.

 - Fruits, both fresh and dried, are sweet and may offer you the sweet fix you are looking for at 3 o'clock in the afternoon or after dinner.
-Try some fruit first, before heading for the candy, to see if that satisfies your sweet tooth.

 Choose diet versions.

 If you just love the taste of soda and can't imagine having popcorn or pizza with anything else, try a diet version.
-Or if it's the bubbles you crave, have a glass of one of these super low calorie beverages:
+Or if it's the bubbles you crave, have a glass of one of these low calorie beverages:

 - Seltzer water (some are flavored)